Anthony Lupo: Research

-Political bias on global warming
+Stance on global warming

 Lupo disagrees with the scientific consensus of global warming, acknowledging that human activity contributes to global warming but putting more faith in the view that it is a natural phenomenon.
+Lupo is co-author of the book Hot Talk, Cold Science.
+The publisher describes the book as showing "the pessimistic, and often alarming, global warming scenarios depicted in the media have no scientific basis."

+Lupo has presented several times at the International Conference on Climate Change, a conference on climate change denial hosted by the Heartland Institute.

 Lupo's skepticism and receipt of funding ($750 per month) from the Heartland Institute have generated controversy.
 Lupo says the work Heartland pays him to do does not directly relate to causes of global warming, but rather "interpret[ing] them [scientific studies] in a form that somebody can understand and digest."
 He has also said that he is not violating any conflict-of-interest rules by receiving this money.

 Political party

 Lupo is a spokesman and Ward 2 Committeeman for the Boone County Republican Party Committee.

 Weather predictions

 Lupo regularly makes predictions regarding the weather in Missouri, based on historical patterns and statistics (unlike the weatherman's forecast covering only next week).
 For example, shortly before Christmas in 2012 he predicted that “There’s not much chance for a white Christmas this year.”
 In addition, in February 2013, he predicted that the summer of 2013 will not be as dry in Missouri as that of 2012, when the state, as well as much of the rest of the United States, suffered one of the most extreme droughts in its history.